splitio/ga4toSplit_nodejs/README.md

 zip -r split.zip *
 ```

-The zip should include the node_modules subdirectory.
+The zip should include the node_modules subdirectory, the Split key file, the service_account.json file and more.

 Use the "Upload from" button of your AWS Lambda to upload the ZIP file.